joeybose/joeybose.github.io/_posts/2022-05-20-GenCourse.markdown

 * [A Wrapped Normal Distribution on Hyperbolic Space for Gradient-Based Learning](https://arxiv.org/abs/1902.02992)
 * [Latent Variable Modelling with Hyperbolic Normalizing Flows](https://arxiv.org/abs/2002.06336)

-## Week 8: Product and Latent Manifolds
+## Oct 21st - Week 8: Product and Latent Manifolds
 Disentanglement is perhaps one of the key goals of unsupervised learning.
 For generative models, this effectively means isolating the main generative factors that give rise to observed data.
 Modeling such generative factors as latent variables in VAE like the setup is the dominant paradigm to infuse geometric priors about the data into practical modeling inductive biases.
 This week we will turn our attention to the various types of geometric structure that one can attach to a latent space such as group structure and product manifolds.

 ### Core Readings